AlgoMaster Logo

 We have a binary search tree (BST) and a range defined by low and high.
 We need to find every node whose value falls within that range (inclusive on both ends) and return their sum.

-The critical detail here is that this is a BST, not just any binary tree.
+This is a BST, not an arbitrary binary tree.
 In a BST, for every node, all values in its left subtree are smaller and all values in its right subtree are larger.
-This ordering property gives us the ability to prune entire subtrees that can't possibly contain values in our range.
-If a node's value is less than low, there's no point exploring its left subtree since everything there is even smaller.
-Similarly, if a node's value is greater than high, its right subtree is all larger values we don't care about.
+That ordering lets us prune entire subtrees that cannot contain values in our range.
+If a node's value is below low, its left subtree holds only smaller values, none of which qualify.
+If a node's value is above high, its right subtree holds only larger values.

 Key Constraints:

-• Number of nodes up to 2 * 10^4 → Even O(n) traversal of the entire tree is perfectly fine.
-We're not under pressure to find a sub-linear solution.
+• Number of nodes up to 2 * 10^4: An O(n) traversal of the whole tree is acceptable.
+We do not need a sub-linear solution.

-• All Node.val are unique → Each node contributes at most once to the sum.
-No duplicate counting issues.
+• All Node.val are unique, so each node contributes at most once to the sum.

 Approach 1: DFS (Visit All Nodes)